learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

     return sig_tests
 ```

-Now, create a visualiztion that will represent each one of these decisions.
+Now, create a visualization that will represent each one of these decisions.
+What's the relationship between alpha and Type 2 errors?

 ```python